leejordan/sass-starter/README.md

 #### Updating styleguide theme

-You can build a new css file for the styleguide theme by changing `styleguide-template/scss/styleguide.scss`
+You can build a new css file for the styleguide theme by changing `styleguide-template/scss/styleguide.scss` and using these commands.

 ```
 npm run build:styleguide-css // builds css file for the styleguide builder to use